- Adult Clinics

 This service will be offered in Health and Human Services by appointment.
 Fasting 8-10 hours before the test is necessary to get accurate readings.

 Please call 847-781-4850 for an appointment or to speak with one of the nurses.
-The cost of the test is only $22!
+The cost of the test is only $22.
 Cash or Check only please.
+Special price for February, Heart Health month--$20.

 This free, 6-week program is offered to seniors who have chronic health conditions, such as asthma, diabetes, arthritis, hypertension, or heart disease, or adults living with someone who has a chronic health condition.
 The program covers topics such as physical activity, sleep, weight management, and relaxation techniques.
 Class participants learn to use a variety of self-management tools.
 Trained facilitators are Catherine Dagian RN, from the Village of Hoffman Estates Health and Human Services, and Wayne Guccione.
 Registration is required.
 This program is sponsored by Age Options, the Illinois Department of Health, and the Village of Hoffman Estates.
 For questions about the program, call 847-781-4850.